OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---
 title: Make a Streaming Excel Custom Function
-description: 'In this tutorial, you’ll create a custom function in Excel which can perform calculations, request web data, or stream web data.' ms.date: 09/04/2018
+description: In this tutorial, you’ll create a custom function in Excel which can perform calculations, request web data, or stream web data. ms.date: 09/04/2018
 ---